Silicate ceramic Steatite C221

 Thermal expansion (20 º;C)

-Steatite Ceramic is widely used for insulation in the electrical and electronic industries.
+Steatite C221 is widely used for insulation in the electrical and electronic industries.
 It is a lower cost material than alumina, but has excellent resistance characteristics (which can be maintained at high temperatures) and moderate mechanical strength.

 The low firing shrinkage of this ceramic allows us to produce parts with precise tolerances.
 The use of cost-effective production techniques can achieve small sizes and high-precision shapes, which makes Steatite Ceramic ideal for mass production of insulating components.